Hybrid Tool + Report Page

 | Compliance or liability exposure | Window placement that obstructs view or insufficient securement controls | Fines, incident exposure, or forced campaign rollback | Use panel-first placement and review jurisdiction/fleet compliance before production. |

-| CMV marking visibility non-compliance | Carrier markings are removed/obscured or unreadable while vehicle operates | Citation and operational delay risk during roadside checks | Apply a 390.21T checklist: mark both sides and keep markings legible from 50 ft in daylight. |
+| CMV marking visibility non-compliance | Carrier markings are removed/obscured or unreadable while vehicle operates | Citation and operational delay risk during roadside checks | Apply a 390.21T checklist: mark both sides, keep strong color contrast, and maintain 50-ft daylight legibility. |

 | Securement rechecks skipped on active routes | No first-50-mile and recurring in-route inspection cadence | Edge lift can go undetected until sign drift or loss | Adopt 392.9 cadence: inspect within first 50 miles, then at duty-status changes, every 3 hours, or every 150 miles. |